Land and property

 How much?

-The cost of the freehold interest in your property is set at £1,750.
-This figure includes our surveyor’s fees of £375 and legal costs of £375.
-It excludes any outstanding ground rent if any is owed - this will need to be paid in full up to the next due date.
+The cost of the freehold interest in your property is currently set at £2,197.
+This figure includes our surveyor’s fees of £500 and legal costs of £497.
+It excludes any outstanding ground rent if any is owed.

 Register your interest now